qooxdoo-archive/qxwebdriver-java/README.md

 When used with _Widget.findWidget_, the widget itself will be the root node for the search.

 ## Getting Started
-The [Getting Started](https://github.com/qooxdoo/qxwebdriver-java/wiki/Getting-Started) tutorial explains how to set up and run qxwebdriver tests using Maven and
+The [Getting Started](https://github.com/qooxdoo/qxwebdriver-java/wiki/Getting-Started) tutorial explains how to set up and run qxwebdriver tests using Maven and Firefox.

 ## Extending qxwebdriver